 HT-delayed block ack is an optional feature.
 An HT STA declares support for HT-delayed block ack in the HT

 Capabilities element.
+An S1G STA declares support for HT-delayed block ack in the S1G Capabilities element.

-An HT STA shall not attempt to create a block ack agreement under HT-delayed block ack policy unless the recipient HT STA declares support for this feature.9.52 Multicast AID
+An HT STA shall not attempt to create a block ack agreement under HT-delayed block ack policy unless the recipient HT STA declares support for this feature.
+An S1G STA shall not attempt to create a block ack agreement under HT-delayed block ack policy unless the recipient S1G STA declares support for this feature.

+9.52 Multicast AID

 TGah Editor: Change the paragraphs below as follows (#5265):

 An S1G STA with dot11MulticastAIDActivated equal to true supports the implementation of multicast traffic using multicast AID, which follows the rules of the implementation of traffic using AID.
+An S1G STA with dot11MulticastAIDActivated equal to true shall set the Multicast AID Support subfield in the S1G Capabilities element it transmits to 1.
+Otherwise, it shall set it to 0.

 9.45.2 Rescheduling of awake/doze cycle